smithjd/sql-pet/docs/21-r-query-postgres-metadata.md

 ```

-## Always look at the data

 Assume that the Docker container with PostgreSQL and the dvdrental database are ready to go.

 ```r
 system2("docker", "start sql-pet", stdout = TRUE, stderr = TRUE)